Plan Sponsors’ Quick, Handy Guide To HSAs And ERISA

 In this second scenario, employers are free to contribute to employees’ HSAs if desired, but they aren’t required to.

-Note: To open or contribute to an HSA, participants must be covered under a qualified high deductible health plan (HDHP).
+Note: To contribute to an HSA, participants must be covered under a qualified high deductible health plan (HDHP).
 While HSAs themselves are generally outside the scope of ERISA, those HDHPs are generally subject to ERISA regulations.

 Specific Questions About HSAs And ERISA